sassoftware/vi-solution-extensions/README.md

 ## Overview

-Solution extensions allow new controls with custom functionality to be deployed to an existing Visual Investigator deployment.
-Multiple tools have been developed to ease the development and deployment of these extensions.
+Solution extensions allow new controls with custom functionality to be deployed to an existing SAS Visual Investigator deployment.
+There are multiple tools available to ease the development and deployment of these solution extensions.

-See the documentation and examples provided here for help with using these tools.
+See the documentation and examples provided here for help with these tools.

 ### Prerequisites

-Access to a deployment of SAS Visual Investigator 10.8 (or later) is necessary in order to use the documented tools.
+You must have access to a deployment of SAS Visual Investigator 10.8 (or later) to use the documented tools.

 ### Installation

 #### NPM

-We have several packages published to NPM that will be referenced and used in these guides and documentation.
+We have several packages published to npm that are referenced and used in these guides and documentation.

 We recommend using the ``@sassoftware/vi-solution-extension-create`` package to create a project that downloads and installs these for you.
-For that see the [Getting Started section of our guide](documentation/guides).
+For more information, see the [Getting Started](documentation/guides) section of our guide.

-However, you can download and install packages individually via npm in the command line of any Angular or Typescript project by running:
+Alternatively, you can download and install packages individually using npm in the command line of any Angular or TypeScript project.
+To do this, run:

 ````shell
 npm i [PACKAGE_NAME]